Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 In the following brochure template, the first sentence that the reader sees is, “Taking risks, so you don’t have to”.
 Clients look for a “do whatever it takes” mentality when looking to contract tax law firms.
 This sales copy directly addresses the main concern that their target audience possesses.

-8. Embrace white/negative space in your brochure design
+8. Embrace white/negative space in your brochure templates

 White/negative space is the empty space in your design in between different elements.
 Include white/negative space to make your brochure design less cluttered.
-Here are some useful tips to increase the amount of white/negative space in your brochure:
+Here are some useful tips to increase the amount of white/negative space in your brochure templates:

 - Use lists whenever appropriate in place of text